TABLE OF CONTENTS

 - Invite to the Stage by the session host

 Read in detail on How to Invite Attendees to the Stage during an Airmeet Session?

 8. Hide the session from the event after completion

-As an event organizer, you can hide a completed session from the event platform, which won't be visible to all the participants under the schedule tab & on the event's landing page.
+As an event organizer, you can hide a completed session from the event platform, which won't be visible to all the participants under the session tab & on the event's landing page.

 To hide a session, kindly follow the steps below:

-Step 1: Go back to the events dashboard > Schedule tab, Click on "Sessions"
+Step 1: Go back to the events dashboard > Sessions tab, Click on "Sessions List"

 Step 2: You will see a "hide" button beside the session details for the completed session.